Remove unused Ubuntu kernels

 export KERNEL="$(uname -r | grep -Po '([0-9\.\-]*[0-9])?')"; dpkg --get-selections | grep -E "linux-(header|image).*" | grep -iw install | sort | grep -v "$KERNEL" | grep -v "lts" | sed 's/install//g' | xargs dpkg -P

 Here's the command by command explanation:

 The first portion sets the current kernel number in a variable

-KERNEL.
-It onlytakes the number, and greps out any additions like
+takes the number, and greps out any additions like

 The second portion first prints out all available packages.